Real estate is a highly desirable career path, especially in Virginia where real estate agents earn more money than the average American agent!

 Step 3: Apply for your exam

 With your education complete, you’re ready to start thinking about your real estate exam.
 Virginia real estate license exams are conducted by PSI Exams Online.
-Before you can take your exam, you must apply to take the exam.

 You can apply for your exam, pay the $60 exam fee, and schedule your exam online by creating an account on the PSI website.
 Applications for the exam can take up to two weeks to process.